-When a victim of medical negligence decides to approach a Solicitor to investigate a medical negligence claim, they usually have a number of questions about what is involved in making a claim.
+When victims of clinical or medical negligence contact me for a free consultation they usually have a number of questions about what's involved in making a claim.
 One of those questions is frequently how much compensation will I get?

 When you make a medical negligence claim, the amount of compensation you receive is intended to put you back in the position you would have been in, had the negligence not happened.
 As each medical negligence claim and each person’s situation is unique, there is no standard answer as to how much compensation a victim of medical negligence is entitled to.
 Typical factors that affect the level of compensation are: